Classification Of Algae: Definition, Types

 Dinoflagellates

-• Dinosaurs occasionally explode or bloom.
-These flowers turn water into orange, red, or brown.
-Therefore, they also called red tides.
+• Sometimes dinosaurs burst or bloom.
+These flowers change the color of water to red, orange, or brown.
+So they also called them “red tides.”

 • For example goniallax, cerium.